mkostrun/UBASIC-PLUS/README.md

 - *input {a,a$,a@(i)}, timeout*

-   wait until timeout for input through serial port, external functions for serial-availabe and serial-read have to be supplied - see documentation in config.h
+   wait until timeout for input through serial port, external functions for serial-availabe and serial-read have to be supplied - see documentation in *config.h*

 - 26 fixed point arrays, a@ to z@, dynamically allocated using DIM command,
 ```
   dim a@(5);
   for i = 1 to 5;
     input a@(i),10000;
   next i;
 ```
+  In this example code expects 5 array entries to be entered through serial port, and waits at most 10sec for inputting each to complete.

 - println
       at the end of printout add an empty line '\n'